Common Car Accident Types

 If the hit-and-run driver cannot be tracked down, you may be able to file a claim against your own insurance policy.

 Many head-on crashes happen on rural roads.
-Specifically, 75 percent of crashes are reported on undivided, rural two-lane roads.
-These and many other head-on accidents happen for many different reasons, including:
+These and other head-on accidents happen for many different reasons, including:

 - Driver inattention